March 21, 2018

-In a letter to the Energy Minister, an AWA conservation specialist expresses opposition to the pending sale of license #B0806 (20030416), requesting that this license not be sold as it falls within AWA’s Caribou Mountains Area of Concern.
+On March 14, in a letter to the Energy Minister, an AWA conservation specialist expresses opposition to the pending sale of license #B0806 (20030416), requesting that this license not be sold as it falls within AWA’s Caribou Mountains Area of Concern.

-The first meeting of the Caribou Mountains Wildland Management Plan Advisory Committee is held, the following issues are discussed:
+On October 30, the first meeting of the Caribou Mountains Wildland Management Plan Advisory Committee is held, the following issues are discussed:

 Background information on the area is given.
 Before the area was designated as a Wildland Park, the Caribou Mountains Special Places Local Committee gave the following key recommendations:

 • Continued economic benefit from guiding, trapping and recreation

 • Preservation, recreation, tourism and heritage appreciation

 • A protected area in the Caribou Mountains